Syncing 10,000 leads/mo? GET A DEMO

 • Lookalike audiences: Use custom audiences to find new people similar to your existing customers with Advantage lookalike.

-To do this effectively, you’ll need to automatically connect your CRM to custom audiences to provide the platform with enough information.
+To do this effectively, you can connect your CRM to custom audiences.
+This integration provides the platform with enough information to optimize campaigns and even become sharper in audience targeting.

 Connect your CRM with Meta.
 This setup sends the lead data from your client’s ad campaigns to Meta.
 Consequently, it helps you optimize for better quality leads instead of just a high quantity.